Retired Marine general, trailblazing Navy admiral among new picks who will scrutinize bases with Confederate names

 “It’s another way to support white supremacy,” he said of the names.

-Efforts to rename some of the installations, which the Army typically refers to as posts, go back decades.
+Efforts to rename some of the installations go back decades.

 In 1944, two years after Camp Hood was named after Confederate Gen. John Bell Hood, a senior commander pushed the War Department to rename it after Lt.
 Gen. Lesley J. McNair, who was killed by friendly fire in France.
 The Army denied the campaign, citing fear of “undesirable popular and political repercussions” in Texas, according to an Army history account of the base names.